dchu1991/ClusterScalar/README.md

 After compiling run_cluster.cpp you can run the program with "./run_cluster -i infile.in" .

-At the moment the only observable which is computed is magnetisation, which will be writtin in its own file with a name created directly from the program.
+At the moment the observables can be computed are magnetisation, propagators, and correlators, which will be writtin in its own file with a name created directly from the program.
 The MonteCarlo parameters are NOT part of the fielname, so be carful not to override it, when changing this.
-The output is ASCII at the moment.
+Check the output for ASCII or Binary.

 Have fun!